 It is usually transmitted by the bite of the Black Legged Tick; also known as the Deer Tick (Ixodes Scapularis).
 Lyme disease may also be transmitted in utero; from a mother to her unborn baby.

 Borrelia burgdorferi has been found in breast milk; however at this time it is inconclusive as to the transmission of illness.
-It has also been found in the blood supply; however at this time there are no recorded cases of direct transmission.
 Other Tick-borne infections have been directly transmitted through the blood supply.
+At this time there are no recorded cases of direct transmission of Bb via blood.

 Approximately 50% of patients who contract Lyme disease will remember having a rash.
 The official name of the rash is Erythema Chronicum Migrans (EM) and it is usually looks like a Bull’s Eye in shape.
 If you have the Bull’s Eye Rash you have Lyme disease!*